d3z/AdventOfCode/README.md

 The instructions for the second part were a little fuzzy, but it comes down to a bit of a refactor of the first part to take turns over the same delivery map.

+## Day four
+Simple brute force check.
+There is, no doubt, a far more efficient way to calculate the hashes (in parallel for instance) but, it works :)